BrentSeidel/Pi-Mainframe/README.md

 using a Raspberry Pi 3 and some other assorted parts that I had laying around.
 The actual boxes and panels are 3D printed.

 This is still very much a work in progress and things will change.
+I am currently in the process of creating a schematic and laying out a PCB for the I/O boards.
+The current state is in the repository, but it isn't finished yet.
+Once I am satisfied and have PCBs made and tested, I will update the documentation.
+This should simplify assembly.

 ## Dependencies
 This depends on the following repositories: